Skip to main content

 Uploading Image Data

-Pass a list of image URLs, local filepaths, bytes, or PIL.Image objects to the blobs parameter in map_data.
+Pass a list of filepaths, URLs, bytes, or PIL.Image objects to the blobs parameter when adding data to your dataset.

 )